evanrosa/wine-ML-capstone-2018/datasets.md

 ## Suggested Datasets

-Below, we have sourced four suggested datasets that can be used for final projects.
-We've also provided three additional choices, but note that these "advanced" selections are more complicated and will require a substantial amount of effort.
+Below, we have sourced some suggested datasets suitable for final projects, including a range of selections - some are more complicated and may require a substantial amount of effort.

 | Dataset Suggestions |
 | --- |